AricaLConrad/Arica-Conrad-Portfolio/docs/graphic-design-samples/assignment-4-lines-shapes-words-colors.md

 # About This Assignment

-For this assignment in my graphic design class, we were instructed to focus on lines, shapes, words, and colors to convey a message.
+For the fourth assignment in my graphic design class, we were instructed to focus on lines, shapes, words, and colors to convey a message.
 Specifically, each picture had to include the following (no more, no less):

 -	5 words (my professor was flexible and counted contractions as one word)
 -	5 lines